The physical changes that occur during puberty are usually marked by distinct stages of development.

 - usually occurs after the age of 12

-- your pubic hair will become coarser and curlier and you will begin to grow underarm hair
+- your pubic hair will become coarser and curlier and you'll begin to grow underarm hair

-- you may develop spots (acne) on your face and back
+- you may develop spots (acne, see below) on your face and back

-- you will grow taller by an average of 8cm a year (3.2 inches) – the highest growth rate
+- you'll grow taller by an average of 8cm (3.2 inches) a year – the highest growth rate

 - usually occurs after the age of 13